 Battery Life.
 This is a biggie.
 You’re going to have to think about managing the battery life of your GoPro.
 In ideal conditions, you might get a few hours of use if you’re lucky, or maybe a little more.
 But most of the time, you’ll run out of juice well before a day is out, even with conservative shooting.

 There are strategies you can use to overcome that.
 You can swap the battery out, use an external battery, or, with a couple of older models, add a long-life battery, but making sure that your camera is ready to go when you need it will require some planning and dedication while you’re traveling and is likely to become a bit of a pain at some point.
 So have a plan in place before you go.
 Go prepared.
 Ideally, take a spare battery with you (and have it charged).

 No Zoom.
 It’s a fixed lens, so there’s no zoom.
 There’s a narrower field of view mode, but that’s not an optical zoom-it’s just cropping the image.

 Responsiveness.
 One of my pet peeves with GoPros is that their controls aren’t as responsive as they could be.
-What I mean by that is two things.
+There are two things I mean by that.
 One is that the shutter is mechanically spongy.
 That’s by design, to stop accidental shots, but it means that the shutter pushes back when you try to press it and isn’t as precise as on many other cameras.
 The other is that the software simply isn’t as quick as it could be.
 The combination of those two things is like the old shutter lag problem on steroids—they are quite sluggish.
 It doesn’t matter much when shooting video, but if you’re trying to take photos of a fleeting moment or something moving, there’s a reasonable chance you might miss the shot.
 And that’s especially true if you turn the camera off to preserve battery life—they take a long time to turn on.